 However, Aldi and Lidl consistently rank as the cheapest supermarkets in our monthly analysis, meaning you might save more by shopping with them than you would earn as a bonus through other supermarkets' schemes.

-Unlike with savings accounts, money saved into supermarket schemes is not protected by the Financial Services Compensation Scheme and most balances are not refundable.
-This means if one of the supermarkets went bust, you would lose your money.
+Unlike with savings accounts, money saved into supermarket schemes is not protected by the Financial Services Compensation Scheme, and most balances aren't refundable.
+This means that if one of the supermarkets went bust, you would lose your money.

 Some providers, including Iceland and Tesco, leave your money in separate ringfenced accounts.
 It's worth checking the terms and conditions carefully before you sign up if you're concerned about this.